vipinvkmenon/terraform-exporter-btp/docs/install.md

 # Installation

-You have two options to install the btptf CLI:

-1. Download the pre-built binary.
-2. Local build

-The following sections describe the details for the two options.

-## Pre-Built Binary

-The easiest way to get the binary is to download from the [releases section](https://github.com/SAP/terraform-exporter-btp/releases) of this repository.
+Download the binary from from the [releases ](https://github.com/SAP/terraform-exporter-btp/releases) section of the GitHub repository.

 Select the version that you want to use and download the binary that fits your operating system from the `assets` of the release.
 We recommend using the latest version.

 ## Local Build

-If you want to build the binary from scratch, follow these steps:
+If you contribute to the Terraform Exporter for SAP BTP or you need a fix that has not been added to a released version, you may want to do a local build:

-1. Open [this](https://github.com/SAP/terraform-exporter-btp) repository inside VS Code Editor
+1. Open the Terraform Exporter for SAP BTP from the [GitHub repository](https://github.com/SAP/terraform-exporter-btp) in the VS Code Editor.

-2. We have setup a [devcontainer](https://code.visualstudio.com/docs/devcontainers/tutorial), so reopen the repository in the devcontainer.
+2. We have set up a [devcontainer](https://code.visualstudio.com/docs/devcontainers/tutorial), so reopen the repository in the devcontainer.

 3. Open a terminal in VS Code and install the binary by running